qualweb/core/README.md

   "urls": ["https://act-rules.github.io/pages/about/", "https://act-rules.github.io/rules/"], // Array of urls
-  "file": "/path/to/file/with/urls", // urls must be separated by a newline (\n) "crawl": "https://act-rules.github.io", // Domain to crawl and obtain the urls "html": "<html-code>", // Full webpage html, or just small snippets "log": {
+  "file": "/path/to/file/with/urls", // urls must be separated by a newline (\n) "crawl": "https://act-rules.github.io", // Domain to crawl and obtain the urls "qualstate": {
+    "waitTime": 2000, // time to wait between actions "maxStates": 2, // number of maximum states to be found "numberOfProcess": 3, // Number of concurrent processes.
+Default value = 1 "log": {
+      "file": true, // Logs errors to a file.
+Default value = false "console": false // Logs errors to the console.
+Default value = false },
+    "viewport": {
+      "mobile": false, // default value = false "landscape": true, // default value = viewPort.width > viewPort.height
+      "resolution": {
+        "width": 1920, // default value for desktop = 1366, default value for mobile = 1080
+        "height": 1080 // default value for desktop = 768, default value for mobile = 1920
+      }
+    },
+    "ignore": {
+      "ids_compare": ["pErrorMessage"], // array of IDs or any identifying attribute of element that should be ignore when comparing states.
+      "ids_events": ["btnReq", "hoverTest", "btnId", "aHref", "idTd1", "idTd2"] // array of IDs of element that have events and should be ignore.
+    },
+    "interaction": {
+      "inputs": [ // array of inputs, that will be executed on the page if the inputs exist {
+          "value": { // one or more key:value, where key is the ID of input and value the input value "onChangeInput": "inputOnChange"
+          },
+          "info": {
+            "wait": 2000 // time to wait after executing the inputs }
+        }
+      ],
+      "forms": [ // array of forms, that will be executed on the page if the forms exist {
+          "input": [ // array inputs to be place on the form { // one or more key:value, where key is the ID of input and value the input value "fname": "filipe"
+            }
+          ],
+          "action": { // action that submits the form "id": "btnSubmit", // ID of the element "event": "click" // type of event to be executed },
+          "info": {
+            "formId": "idForm" // ID of the form
+          },
+        }
+      ],
+      "directions": [ // array of directions, that will be executed at the beginning of the crawl process {
+          "actions": [ // array of actions to be executed for each directions {
+              "values": { // one or more key:value, where key is the ID of input and value the input value "fname": "filipe"
+              },
+              "action": { // action that should be trigger "id": "btnSubmit", // ID of the element "eventType": "click" // type of event to be executed }
+            },
+            {
+              "values": {
+                "newFName": "filipe"
+              },
+              "action": {
+                "id": "btnSubmitNewForm",
+                "eventType": "click"
+              }
+            }
+          ],
+          "info": {
+            "crawl": "stop", // flag to know if the crawl process shoulf continue after the directions process.
+Value = "stop" || "continue"
+            "save": true // save the states during the directions process }
+        }
+      ]
+    }
+  },
+  "html": "<html-code>", // Full webpage html, or just small snippets "log": {
     "file": true, // Logs errors to a file.
 Default value = false